djotaku/adventofcode/2015/Day_07/Ruby/README.md

 - To find out if a string is numeric - Integer(variable_to_test, exception: false)
 - use an "@" to make a variable available to everyone
 - I probably should have used a case/switch in find_value_on_line
+- how to do a cache in Ruby